canonical/repo-policy-compliance/src-docs/policy.py.md

 ## <kbd>class</kbd> `BranchJobProperty`
 The names of the properties for jobs running on a branch portion of the policy document.

-Attrs:  BRANCH_PROTECTION: Branch protection for the branch.
-COLLABORATORS: Particupants on a repository.
+Attrs:  COLLABORATORS: Particupants on a repository.